tud-hri/joan/docs/other-sensodrive.md

 The main document of reference for this section is the 'Software manual Version 3.10.0 SENSO-wheel' by the SensoDrive company itself.
 (FIX LINK HERE) This explains all relevant info regarding the messages you can send and receive and what the messages should look like that you send.
-For the rest of this section we will explain different things you can do and how you would implement this in python.
+For the rest of this section we will explain the different steps to communicate over PCAN in python.

+### Creating a PCAN Message